cozzie-ann/memory-card-game/README.md

 - **Images Not Displaying**: Ensure the image paths and filenames are correct.
 Check if the correct file extensions (`.jpg`, `.jpeg`, `.png`) are used.
 - **Game Not Starting**: Verify that all elements are properly connected and IDs match those referenced in `script.js`.

-## License

-This project is licensed under the MIT License - see the [LICENSE] file for details